Pantelonia/Aggregator/README.md

 - Information about Difference between Commit

 # Getting started
-Project is divided into to part:
+Project is divided into to parts:
 - [Frontend](https://github.com/Pantelonia/Aggregator)
 - [Backend](https://github.com/Pantelonia/AggregatorBack)
 ### To kick-start clone repo and build the app